Quick Links to MYC National Communications on Pornography:

 3 – CONTINUE TO SUPPORT M-47 ON SOCIAL MEDIA:

 Please continue to use the hashtag #SupportM47 on your social media and consider sharing the M47 graphics below (scroll down).
-As the Committee on Health studies the harmful effects of pornography, it would be great for them to continue to see Canadian involvement on this issue.
+It is important that Members of Parliament, the media, and all Canadians continue to see involvement on this issue.

 4 – WATCH/SUPPORT THE OVER 18 DOCUMENTARY:

 Over 18 is a powerful documentary exploring the issue of pornography, its availability and consequences on children under the age of 18.
-To find a screening near you or help arrange a screening in your area, please go to www.over18doc.com.
+To find out more and/or help arrange a screening in your area, please go to www.over18doc.com.

 Other Organizations Working On This Issue: